MarkLogicUniversity/MLW_2018_Cloud_Workshop/AWS/unit1-deploy-cluster/README.md

 8. You've now subscribed to the MarkLogic AMI and can proceed to use a CloudFormation template to create your running instance.

 <a name="launch"></a>
-### Launch your cluster using a CloudFormation tempate
+### Launch your cluster using a CloudFormation template

 1. Go to [CloudFormation page](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/stacks?filter=active) of AWS Web Console.
 (Log into the AWS Console, if needed.)
 You can change your region from the top right corner.
 For the purpose of this excercise, we are using US West 2.
 ![](images/cloudformation.png)